How do you create a classroom library?

 Demographics

 Students in the United States come from a large and increasing number of racially, ethnically, culturally, and linguistically diverse families.
-To ensure that the Continuing Literacy Collection library reflects the diversity of the country’s student population, we worked with our Content Services team, Lumina Datamatics, to ensure that authors and illustrators presented multicultural perspectives and encouraged global awareness.
+To ensure that the Continuing Literacy Collection library reflects the diversity of the country’s student population, we worked with our content team to ensure that authors and illustrators presented multicultural perspectives and encouraged global awareness.

 Literary Texts